Pesticide applicators should consider the following whenever using pesticides:

 - Measure and record weather conditions.

 - Keep track of temperature and relative humidity.
 High temperatures and low relative humidity leads to more evaporation of pesticides.
-These smaller droplets can be transported large distances.
+These vapors can travel long distances.

 - Modify your application techniques, following requirements and recommendations on the pesticide label.